... and why restrictions sometimes occur

 For this reason, only ETFs that are authorised for distribution in your country of origin are displayed in the justETF search.
 At justETF, we offer localisations for Germany, Switzerland, Austria, Italy, the UK, France, the Netherlands, Spain, Belgium and Luxembourg.

-You set your country of origin at the top left of the home page
+You set your country of origin at the top right of the home page

 This also means that investors will find a different range of ETFs in each European country.
 The largest offer is in Germany.
 For all listed countries, the respective ETF offering is fully available at justETF.